Last modified: 9 May 2022

 Platform and Website Users

-In respect of the Personal Data of End Users/Consumers (students and student ambassadors), whereby the users are accessing the Platform via the Customer, the Customer is the Data Controller.
+Where users are accessing the Platform via the Customer (Ambassadors and other Customer Staff), the Customer acts as the Data Controller.
 Unibuddy shall process personal information as a Data Processor on behalf of the Customer, who uses our services (see “Information We Receive from Other Sources” below).
 For all respective occasions above we ensure that we comply with existing Data Protection Laws.

 In respect of Personal Data of individuals/consumers collected where you apply for a role at Unibuddy, we will be the Data Controller and certain aspects of this Policy will apply to our processing of your personal information.